danriedl/engular/adev/src/content/guide/components/importing.md

 # Importing and using components

 Tip: This guide assumes you've already read the [Essentials Guide](essentials).
-Read that first if you're new to Angular.
+Read that first if you're new to Engular.

-Angular supports two ways of making a component available to other components: as a standalone component or in an `NgModule`.
+Engular supports two ways of making a component available to other components: as a standalone component or in an `NgModule`.

 ## Standalone components